-- Represented companies, investment funds, and individuals in connection with SEC, FINRA, and DOJ enforcement matters.
+- Represents companies, investment funds, and individuals in connection with SEC, FINRA, and DOJ enforcement matters.

-- Pro Bono – Represented elderly tenant to seek reasonable accommodations and obtained favorable settlement in landlord/tenant dispute.
+- Pro Bono – Represented elderly tenant seeking reasonable housing accommodations in landlord/tenant dispute, obtaining a favorable settlement.

 - Barber v.
 Bryant – Co-authored brief on behalf of amici curiae GLBTQ Legal Advocates & Defenders (GLAD) and National Center for Lesbian Rights (NCLR) in support of the petition seeking Supreme Court review of HB 1523, a Mississippi anti-LGBTQ law enacted following the Supreme Court’s decision in Obergefell v.
 Hodges.
 Also represented GLAD, NCLR, and American Civil Liberties Union (ACLU) as amici curiae in the Fifth Circuit case.